 Option (a) is correct.
 The illumination of Earth as seen from nearside of Moon will be opposite to that of the Moon from Earth.
 August 24, 2024 will see Earth 40% dark and 100% dark on August 30, 2024 as it will be full Moon from Earth.
 On September 3, 2023 the Earth will be approximately 40% illuminated.
-Note: In case the student has mentioned that the black portion is illuminated then (b) is also the correct answer.
-However by default the white portion is considered illuminated and (a) is correct.
-Consider Earth as a sphere of radius 6400 km.
+Question 10 Consider Earth as a sphere of radius 6400 km.
 At the time of equinox (i.e. center of the Sun's disk is at declination 0.0 deg), an observer is standing exactly at North pole with a drone (a flying device) camera.
 The observer wishes to see the full disk of the Sun, which subtends an angle of 0.009 radian to the observer.
 At what minimum height, flying above the North pole, the drone camera can see the full disk of the Sun.
 Assume that the local horizon is clear without any geographical obstructions (land, trees, building etc.) to the horizon and sun-rays are parallel.
 Also ignore all light-ray bending effects such as atmospheric refraction etc. [5] Solution:

-Refer to the Figure below that depicts the geometry in the question :
+Refer to the below Figure that depicts the geometry in the question :